 How to enable Gmail Smart Compose on any Android

 - The only thing you need, besides root access, is a file explorer that can exploit the root access.
 Not without your knowledge, of course, that wouldn’t be ideal.
 Anyway, there are tons of file explorers you can download from the Play Store for this.
-I personally use ES File Explorer Pro or Solid Explorer.
+I personally use File Explorer Root Browser or Solid Explorer.

 - Launch your favorite root-enabled file explorer and navigate to /data/data/com.google.android.gm/shared_prefs from the root directory.

 - Open the file named FlagPrefs.xml in a text editor.
 Most file explorers have a built-in text editor.

 - If the text editor supports the Find feature, find smart_compose_param or just scroll through the text and look for it.
 This has a default value of false.
 All you must do is change that value from false to true.

 - Make sure you save the changes and then exit the text editor.
 If you want to make sure this change does not get overwritten you can change the file permissions to 551 or -r-xr-x–x.
 This ensures that this file cannot be overwritten by any updates or anything else.
 This will also result in you not getting any future test features and updates.
 So only do this if you notice your changes are being overwritten after some time.

 - Once you’ve made the required changes, go to Settings > Apps & notifications > See all apps and scroll down to find Gmail.